 Residents love to spend time pottering in the garden – it’s a really lovely place.
 And if putting, rather than pottering, is your thing, you’ll love our nine-hole putting green.
 Putters and balls are available for anyone to borrow, if you want to get in some practice for our annual golf competition!

-Debbie McDonald is the registered manager of St Peter’s Park:
+Lisa Turner is the registered manager of St Peter’s Park:

 St Peter’s Park is unlike other care homes.
 There’s a different atmosphere here, with a really interesting and stimulating mix of residents, right across the care home and independent living flats and cottages.
 I’d recommend coming to visit to see for yourself what it’s like.